neary-ai/neary/docs/write_a_plugin.md

 - Accessing credentials for third-party integrations
 - Working with files

 That section is coming soon.
-Stay tuned!
+Until then, feel free to checkout the [Plugin Services API docs](plugin_api.md).